RobTillaart/HC4053/README.md

 multiplexer / demultiplexer and compatible devices.

-The HC4053 is in fact three separate controllable switches in one, and every switch can be in two positions.
+The HC4053 is in fact three separate controllable switches in one, and every switch can be set indepently in one of two positions.
+This is functionaly different from both the 4051, 4052 and 4067 in which there is only one channel selection

-The channel selection is done with three select lines **A, B, C**.
+The independent channel selection is done with three select lines **A, B, C**.

 The device can be enabled/disabled by the enable line **INH**